hamproductions/the-sorter/README.md

 # LoveLive!
-Seiyuu Sorter
+Sorter

-Sort your favorite seiyuu, inspired by charasort and more...
+Sort your favorite seiyuu, characters inspired by charasort and more...

 ## Features